ganeshdatta23/kidsprojects/README.md

 - **How to use:**
   1. Run `python password_generator.py`
   2. Enter the desired length for your password.
-  3. A random password containing letters, numbers, and symbols will be displayed.
+  3. A random password containing letters, numbers and symbols will be displayed.
   4. Enter '0' to quit.

 ### 7. Interactive Quiz